Parchive/par2cmdline/README.md

     -n<n>    : Number of recovery files (don't use both -n and -l) -m<n>    : Memory (in MB) to use
-    -t<n>    : Number of threads to use (Auto-detected) -v [-v]  : Be more verbose
+    -t<n>    : Number of threads to use (Auto-detected) -C       : Use CUDA device to accelerate recovery files creation -v [-v]  : Be more verbose
     -q [-q]  : Be more quiet (-qq gives silence)
     -p       : Purge backup files and par files on successful recovery or